serdarbakirtas/FallingWords/README.md

 		+ Check the max 3 wrong answer or 15 word pair to show result.
 	- I decided the best architecture for the testable code.
 	- I decided to use UIKit instead of storyboard/xib files for good memory performance.
+	- I decided to use URL (https://gist.githubusercontent.com/DroidCoder/7ac6cdb4bf5e032f4c737aaafe659b33/raw/baa9fe0d586082d85db71f346e2b039c580c5804/words.json) to get word list.
 + Decisions made because of restricted time
 	- I worked on the design architecture which I have more experienced.
 	- I implemented simple design.
 + Improve or add if there had been more time
  	- UI Test.
 	- Use locale storage to save the scores.
+	- Write more test scenenerio for code coverage.
+	- Check word list count.
+(Is it less than the wrong answers count and total questions count?)
+		+ The word list can be less than the question count and wrong answer.